canisli/KIC8462852/README.md

 # KIC 8462852 (Tabby's Star)
 KIC 8462852 A is a variable star featuring irregular light fluctuations, including a dimming of 22% in brightness.
 The cause is not fully understood, with several hypotheses ranging from an uneven ring of dust orbiting the star to an artificial megastructure orbiting the star.
-Recent research has also demonstrated that Tabby’s star is extremely likely to be a binary star system.
+Recent research has also demonstrated that Tabby’s Star is extremely likely to be a binary star system.

+This project processes observational data from the Las Cumbres Observatory using `ap.py` to plot a light curve.
+Then, `periodogram.py` generates a Lomb-Scargle periodogram (a statistical tool to detect periodic signals in data) from the previously processed data.
+Lomb-Scargle periodograms for two other variable stars with known causes, Beta Persei and EPIC 204278916, are also created, based on data from AAVSO.
+The light curves and periodograms are qualitively compared to deduce the cause of the light fluctuations

 ---
 Libraries used: astropy, photutils, numpy, matplotlib